prebid/prebid.github.io/prebid-server/features/pbs-uscustomlogic.md

 ### US Custom Logic Privacy Module Parameters

+Here are the parameters allowed in the module's `config` section.
+See below for examples.

 {: .table .table-bordered .table-striped }
 | Parameter | Type | Scope | Description |
 |------|------|-------------|